singh-anshuman/singh-anshuman.github.io/_posts/2019-03-09-spring-cloud-config-file-repo.md

 Lets start by modifying pom.xml of the project and add following items.

  1. Make this a Springboot Application by adding the parent tag.
 At the time of writing this blog post the latest stable version of Springboot is _2.1.3.RELEASE_.
- 2. Add the dependency management tag for getting the bill of material for config server.
+ 2. Add the dependency management tag for getting bill of material for config server.
  3. Add dependency for Spring Cloud Config Starter and the Spring Cloud Config Server.

 <h3>pom.xml</h3>